Triment/react-markdown-editor/README.md

-# The editor for markdown That support Latex by katex
+# A editor supports Latex by katex

-#### This is a react Component，That is a editor support Latex and markdown

 Screenshot：